10 – Blue Öyster Cult -Moon Crazy

 # 4 – Mr. Moonlight – The Beatles

 “Mr. Moonlight” by The Beatles is the eighth entry in the list of the 10 Best Songs With The Word “Moon” in the Title.
 Featured on their 1964 album Beatles for Sale, this track showcases the band’s early willingness to cover lesser-known songs, bringing their unique flair to a wide range of material.
-Originally written by Roy Lee Johnson, “Mr. Moonlight” had been recorded by other artists before The Beatles made it their own, and their version stands out due to its distinctive arrangement and John Lennon’s powerful vocal delivery.
-Beatles for Sale, produced by George Martin, was recorded at EMI Studios (later known as Abbey Road Studios) in London and represents a transitional period in The Beatles’ career as they began to experiment with more introspective songwriting while still delivering upbeat rock and roll covers.
+Initially written by Roy Lee Johnson, “Mr. Moonlight” had been recorded by other artists before The Beatles made it their own, and their version stands out due to its distinctive arrangement and John Lennon’s powerful vocal delivery.
+Beatles for Sale, produced by George Martin, was recorded at EMI Studios (later known as Abbey Road Studios) in London.

 Read More: Complete List Of Beatles Band Members